170-Year-Old Champagne Cache Analyzed

 A 170-year-old stash of perfectly preserved champagne taken from a shipwreck off the coast of Finland has brought to light an array of curious facts about past winemaking practices.
-Chemical analysis of the vintage sparkling wine revealed particularly high levels of sugar and salt compared with modern-day champagne, as well as the presence of unexpected metals, likely used in 19th-century wine preservation and storage (Proc.
+Chemical analysis of the vintage sparkling wine revealed particularly high levels of sugar and salt compared with modern-day champagne, as well as the presence of unexpected metals, likely introduced by 19th-century wine preservation and storage methods (Proc.
 Natl.
 Acad.
 Sci.
 USA 2015, DOI: 10.1073/pnas.1500783112).

 The champagne also tasted “fabulous, with hints of tobacco,” says Philippe Jeandet, a champagne chemistry expert at the University of Reims Champagne-Ardenne, in France, who led the team of researchers, and who sampled 100 µL of the golden liquid.
 That drop of vintage champagne “was probably one of the best wines I’ve tasted in my life,” he says.